DSLimited/ds.limited/contact.md

 Linked In -
 {% include icon-linkedin.html username="samuelcprowe" %}

-If you want to discuss our temporary management offering then please contact David.Rowe@ds.limited directly to discuss how we can handle your short term IT management requirement.
+If you want to discuss our temporary management offering then please contact David.Rowe@ds.limited directly to discuss how we can handle your short term IT management requirements.